gmonchain/Staking-and-Distribute-contract/README.md

 - **Unstaking and Restaking**: Provides functionalities for users to unstake their tokens and to transfer staked positions between applications.

 #### Example Scenario:

+To illustrate the functionality of the `Rebase.sol` contract:

 Consider a dApp where users stake `DAI` tokens to earn benefits, and a `Splitter` contract is used as an application to distribute rewards.